Making sense of the SEN Code of Practice

-An enormously in-depth document, the SEN Code of Practice can be overwhelming to look at.
+An enormously in-depth document, the SEND Code of Practice can be overwhelming to look at.
 But it gives practical guidance on policies and procedures aimed at enabling children with learning difficulties to reach their full potential.
 It covers issues such as inclusion, and offers support for children making the successful transition to adulthood.

-The Code suggests a graduated response when dealing with special educational needs in school.
+Starting with the school years, the Code suggests a graduated response when dealing with special educational needs in school.
 This means that the recommended action depends on the seriousness of the special needs.

 Tips for parents